 A slightly more advanced method of redaction, desktop analytics packages monitor cursor fields and automatically pause recordings when the cursor falls into a regulated field.
 But this practice is dependent on the timely reaction of the agent and their typing speed— the call may record the PCI or PII details, even before the agent has moved the cursor to the regulated field.

-Using an algorithm, redaction software automatically removes sensitive data on a call transcription.
-This algorithm identifies the data using criteria such as two or more numbers found in a sequence, or numbers found around a specified keyword.
-Additionally, redaction software is also used to remove numeric data from text-based communication with the client such as email and SMS.
+The redaction software automatically removes all kinds of numeric data from the calls and transcripts, like time mentions, price, CVV, etc. This algorithm identifies the data using criteria such as two or more numbers found in a sequence or numbers found around a specified keyword.

 Once the entities are detected, AI takes the redaction a step further with selective redaction— here parts of an entity are redacted, while remaining portions are still transcribed and visible.